CU-DSI-Scholars/site-source/content/post/2020-01-15-project-data-analysis-for-a-just-transition-in-energy-for-thermal-comfort.md

 ---
-title: 'Data Analysis for a Just Transition in Energy for Thermal Comfort'
+title: 'Data For Good: Data Analysis for a Just Transition in Energy for Thermal Comfort'
 date: '2020-01-15'
 slug: project-data-analysis-for-a-just-transition-in-energy-for-thermal-comfort
 categories: